Typical Trousdale School Student

 - Ability to self-manage medication and other health-related issues

 - Student interest in continuing the educational process

 - Willingness to host a home visit from members of the admissions team

 This is a high level synopsis of the pre-admission process.
 For more information, we invite you to schedule a tour of the school.
 These tours are typically scheduled on Tuesday afternoons.

 - The family/guardian completely fills out the “Application for Enrollment” and returns it to the Student Services Coordinator.
 All required documentation must be submitted with a completed Application for Enrollment.

 - The student's file is reviewed by the admissions team.
 If the individual meets the criteria, the admissions team invites the individual for a week long evaluation.

 - If the team approves the student to move to the next step after the week long evaluation, the student will be invited back as a probationary student for a three month evaluation.
 If the student and family agree to participate, the family begins paying tuition at this time.
 Assessments by the staff will be completed during this probationary period.

 - If all parties agree at the culmination of three months that the student is a good fit for the school, and the school is a good fit for the student, the student will be invited to continue services.

-Trousdale School admits students of any race, color, religion, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, religion, national or ethnic origin in administration of its educational policies, admissions policies, scholarship programs, athletic and other school-administered programs.
+Trousdale School admits students of any race, color, religion, sex, national origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+It does not discriminate on the basis of race, color, religion, sex, national origin in administration of its educational policies, admissions policies, scholarship programs, athletic and other school-administered programs.